signwaves/sign-to-text/README.md

 if torch.cuda.is_available():
     print("CUDA Device:", torch.cuda.get_device_name(0))

-print("\nSetup complete!")
+print("\nSetup complete!
+Current directory should be your project folder on Google Drive.")
+!pwd
 ```

 ---

 ## 2. Data Acquisition (How2Sign)

-We will use the official `download_how2sign.sh` script to download the required dataset components.
+We will use the official `download_how2sign.sh` script to download the required dataset components directly into your Google Drive project folder.

-1.  **Save the Download Script:** Copy the content of the `how2sign.sh` script provided at the end of the original prompt into a file named `download_how2sign.sh` in your project directory (e.g., in your Colab environment or mounted Drive).
+1.  **Save the Download Script:** Ensure the `download_how2sign.sh` script (provided separately or from the original repo) exists in your current project directory (`/content/drive/MyDrive/sign_to_text_project/`).

 2.  **Make the Script Executable:**
     ```bash
     # --- In Colab Cell ---
+    # Run this from your project root on Drive
     !chmod +x download_how2sign.sh
     ```

-3.  **Run the Download Script:** Execute the script, specifying the modalities you need.
-For this project, you'll likely need the **video data** (choose *one* of the video types, e.g., `rgb_front_clips` which are pre-segmented) and the **re-aligned English translations**.
+3.  **Run the Download Script:** Execute the script from your project root.
+It will create a `How2Sign` subdirectory within your Drive project folder.
-    *   Downloading **clips** (`rgb_front_clips`) is generally recommended over full videos if available, as they are already segmented by sentence.
+    *   Downloading **clips** (`rgb_front_clips`) is generally recommended.
-    *   Using **re-aligned** text (`english_translation_re-aligned`) is often better as the alignment between signs and text is improved.
+    *   Using **re-aligned** text (`english_translation_re-aligned`) is often better.

     ```bash
     # --- In Colab Cell ---
+    # Run this from your project root on Drive (e.g., /content/drive/MyDrive/sign_to_text_project/)
     # Example: Download front-view clips and re-aligned English text
-    # This will create a ./How2Sign directory structure
+    # This will create a ./How2Sign directory structure INSIDE your project folder
     # This can take a VERY long time and requires significant disk space!
-Run this in a persistent environment (like mounted Drive).
     !./download_how2sign.sh rgb_front_clips english_translation_re-aligned

     # --- Alternatively, if you prefer full videos (requires more processing later): ---
     # !./download_how2sign.sh rgb_front_videos english_translation_re-aligned
     ```

-4.  **Expected Directory Structure:** After running the script, you should have a structure like this (relative to where you ran the script):
+4.  **Expected Directory Structure:** After running the script, you should have a structure like this within your project directory on Drive:
     ```
+    ./  # Your project root, e.g., /content/drive/MyDrive/sign_to_text_project/
-    How2Sign/
+    ├── How2Sign/
-    ├── sentence_level/
+    │   ├── sentence_level/
-    │   ├── train/
+    │   │   ├── train/
-    │   │   ├── rgb_front/          # Or rgb_front_videos if you chose that
+    │   │   │   ├── rgb_front/          # Or rgb_front_videos if you chose that
-    │   │   │   └── ... (video clip files .mp4)
+    │   │   │   │   └── ... (video clip files .mp4)
-    │   │   └── text/
+    │   │   │   └── text/
-    │   │       └── en/
+    │   │   │       └── en/
-    │   │           └── raw_text/
+    │   │   │           └── raw_text/
-    │   │               └── re_aligned/
+    │   │   │               └── re_aligned/
-    │   │                   └── how2sign_realigned_train.csv
+    │   │   │                   └── how2sign_realigned_train.csv
-    │   ├── val/
+    │   │   ├── val/
+    │   │   │   ├── rgb_front/
+    │   │   │   └── text/ (...)
+    │   │   └── test/
     │   │       ├── rgb_front/
-    │   │   └── text/
+    │   │       └── text/ (...)
-    │   │       └── en/
-    │   │           └── raw_text/
-    │   │               └── re_aligned/
-    │   │                   └── how2sign_realigned_val.csv
-    │   └── test/
-    │       ├── rgb_front/
-    │       └── text/
-    │           └── en/
-    │               └── raw_text/
-    │                   └── re_aligned/
-    │                       └── how2sign_realigned_test.csv
-    # (Other directories like video_level might exist if you downloaded full videos)
+    │   # (Other directories like video_level might exist)
+    ├── examples/
+    ├── fairseq/
+    ├── download_how2sign.sh
+    └── ... (other project files)
     ```
     *Confirm this structure exists before proceeding.*